Codecademy/docs/content/php/concepts/arrays/terms/array-rand/array-rand.md

 ## Codebyte Example

-In code below, the `array_rand()` function is used to select 3 random keys from the array `$colors`.
+In the code below, the `array_rand()` function is used to select 3 random keys from the array `$colors`.
 The corresponding values are then displayed.

 Note how the displayed values change every time the code is run.